Holy Trinity Academy (Philippines): Campus

 The campus of Holy Trinity Academy consists of estimated 1.75 hectares (17,500 m²) of land in Sampaloc, Manila, bounded by Sobriedad Street to the northwest, Calabash Road to the northeast, Firmeza Street to the southeast, and T. Anzures to the southwest.
 It was previously used as a cemetery.
 The campus is a kilometer (0.62 mi) away from Manila's neighboring city, Quezon City.

 The campus has four major buildings for teaching and one for religious gatherings.
 The Grade School Building is the biggest building in the campus, followed by the High School Building, the Annex Building, the Most Holy Trinity Parish, and the HTA Gymnasium.

 The overall worth of HTA facilities and buildings was never disclosed publicly; however, it was revealed that one of its major facilities, the HTA Gymnasium, cost ₱8.8 million pesos at the time of construction in 2001.

 Most Holy Trinity Parish is the oldest structure inside the campus, built in 1890 as a funerary chapel and rebuilt in 1925.

 Administration

 Holy Trinity Academy is governed by 6-person Board of Trustees, as well as a 22-person school administrators, 12 of them being academic and institutional coordinators.

-The current school director is Rev. Fr.
-Marion C. Munda, the tenth to hold the title.
+The current school director is Rv.
+Fr.
+Paul Enrique H. Gungon IV, the eleventh to hold the title.
 The current assistant school director is Rev. Fr.
 Leo Angelo S. Ignacio, Ed.D.